Inner-Loop-Free Total-Variation-Constrained Full-Waveform Inversion: Conclusion

 where

 and $\mathfrak{g}_i$ is an index set corresponding to the horizontal and vertical differences of the $i$-th element of $\velModel$.
-The proximity operator of the $\ell_1$-norm ball is provided in~\cite{L1-ball-projection}.
+The $\ell_1$-ball projection is computed by the fast algorithm of~\cite{Condat2016Fastl1}.

+By strictly following the PDS framework, our algorithm enforces both the box and TV constraints exactly within a single iteration loop.
+The constraints are imposed through the closed-form projections~\eqref{eq:ProximityOperatorForBoxConstraint} and~\eqref{eq:ProximityOperatorForL12Ball} without any inner loop or approximation, while the FWI misfit function $E$ is handled through its gradient $\nabla E$.
+In Remark~\ref{rem:computational-cost}, we analyze the proposed algorithm in terms of computational cost.

-\begin{theorem}[Computational Cost of Our Algorithm] Our algorithm efficiently solves the optimization problem of the TV and box constrained FWI without relying on inner loops.
-Thus, the iteration-dependent factor in the computational cost is eliminated, and the computational complexity to enforce the TV constraint is reduced to $O(N \log N)$, where $N$ is the number of grid points in the velocity model.
-Furthermore, existing methods require a computational cost of $O(N \log N)$ or more at each inner-loop iteration, clearly demonstrating the efficiency of our approach.
-Due to the reduced cost of incorporating TV constraints, the computational cost at each iteration in our algorithm is dominated by the gradient computation, $\nabla E$, which involves simulating the wave equation along the time axis.
+\begin{theorem}[Computational Cost of Our Algorithm] We analyze the per-iteration computational cost of Algorithm 1.
+Since our algorithm is inner-loop-free, the iteration-dependent factor in the computational cost is eliminated, and the computational complexity to enforce the TV constraint is reduced to $O(N \log N)$.
+In contrast, existing methods~\cite{FWI-with-TV-constraint2,FWI-with-TV-constraint,FWI-with-TV-constraint3,FWI-with-TV-constraint4} require a computational cost of $O(N \log N)$ or more at each inner-loop iteration, clearly demonstrating the efficiency of our approach.
+As a result of this reduced cost, the per-iteration cost of our algorithm is dominated by the gradient computation $\nabla E$, which simulates the wave equation along the time axis.
 This step has a computational complexity of $O(S\, TN)$, where $S$ is the number of waveform sources and $T$ is the number of time samples. \end{theorem}